Karin-Goldin/whats-in-the-fridge/README.md

 **Happy Cooking!** 👨‍🍳👩‍🍳

-Built with ❤️ using Next.js and OpenAI
+Built with ❤️ by Karin Goldin